 In order to promote the task...

 You (the partner) must provide a brief piece of copy to share with learners in order to link to or promote the above task.
-Example copy and channels for promoting additional research can be found on this page.
+Example copy.
 This must contain at minimum:

 - A brief description of the research topic and purpose in plain terms.